Skip to main content

 How much money can I get from the Utah Fits All Scholarship?

-For the 2025-2026 school year, homeschooled students ages 5-11 receive $4,000, and students ages 12-18 receive $6,000 through this Education Savings Account program.
-Funds can be used for curriculum, tutoring, extracurriculars, and more.
+For the 2025-2026 school year, homeschooled students ages 5-11 receive $4,000 and students ages 12-18 receive $6,000 through this Education Savings Account.
+Funds cover curriculum, tutoring, extracurriculars (capped at 20% of ESA value), educational field trips, and technical college courses.
+The program is administered by Odyssey (as of May 2025).
+You can roll over two-thirds of unspent funds each year.

 Yes.
 Utah's dual enrollment law (Utah Code 53G-6-702) allows homeschooled students to enroll part-time in a public school for individual classes while continuing to homeschool for the rest of their education.
+Dual-enrolled students are also eligible for extracurricular and co-curricular activities at that school.